-The Queensland Health NDLD register has been established in response to the re-emergence of occupational dust lung diseases such as coal workers’ pneumoconiosis and silicosis.
+The NDLD Register has been established in response to the re-emergence of occupational dust lung diseases such as coal workers’ pneumoconiosis and silicosis.
 Monitoring and analysis of occupational dust lung diseases in Queensland will improve our knowledge of and response to these diseases.

-Information about a diagnosis of a notifiable dust lung disease will be securely forwarded to Queensland Health for the NDLD register.
-Clinical reports, X-rays and CT scans as well as detailed exposure histories and the names of workplaces where exposure may have taken place will not be included in the NDLD register.
+Information about a diagnosis of a notifiable dust lung disease will be securely forwarded to the NDLD Register.
+Only information consistent with the data fields in the approved form (PDF 399 kB) for notifications is recorded in the NDLD Register.
+Clinical reports, X-rays and CT scans as well as detailed exposure histories and names of workplaces where exposure may have taken place are not given to, or recorded in, the NDLD Register.